 This section is going to feel like a nice cold splash of water right in your face.

 Like anything else in the market, there are no guarantees.
-Bollinger Bands can be a great tool for identifying volatility in a security, but it can also prove to be a nightmare when it comes to newbie traders.
-Don't skip ahead, but I will touch on this from my personal experience a little later in this article.
+No doubt, Bollinger Bands can be a great tool for identifying volatility in a security, but it can also prove to be a nightmare when it comes to newbie traders.
+Don’t skip ahead, but I will touch on this from my personal experience a little later in this article.